 Test and Communicate Your Company Culture

 Having set company missions and values written down isn’t where it stops.
-You also need to test your company culture and communicate it with your employees regularly.
-To test it, you can consider allowing employees to give anonymous feedback or fill out surveys.
+You also need to test your company culture regularly and communicate it with your employees.
+You can consider allowing employees to give anonymous feedback or fill out surveys to try it.

 Be sure to test it regularly and make adjustments where needed.
 This keeps you and your employees working together on the culture consistently.
-To communicate it, hold company meetings, send out emails, and more.
+Hold company meetings, send out emails, and more to communicate it.

 A good work culture keeps your employees happy and productivity at a high.